-The initial pilot program is currently in session and applications are no longer being accepted, however, we anticipate running the program again in 2021.
-Please check back in late 2020 for details.
+The initial pilot program is currently in session and applications are no longer being accepted, however, we hope to the program again in 2022.
+Please check back in late 2021 for details.

 The program is open to Associate or Full Members of the CCE who are Ontario residents.
 Not yet a member?
 Non-members may become members at the time of application.
 To join the CCE, click here.
 Applicants must have at least two years’ experience in the film & television industry.
 Applicants must not currently be in school.

 The program itself lasts one year, however we hope the relationships that you form over the course of the program will last much longer!

 Mentees can pursue mentorship in a variety of facets of post production.
 Categories available include: Assistant Editing, VFX Editing, Scripted Picture Editing, Documentary Picture Editing, and Post-Producing.

 Mentor-mentee pairs are expected to meet in person at least once (ideally 2-3 times), to get to know each other.
 These meetings can be in a casual social setting and can involve conversation about goals and expectations for the mentorship program, career trajectory advice, general discussion about the craft of editing, the film industry at large, etc.